thenewdarling/Spellbook/Class Features/Maneuvers.md

 ## Ambush

-When you make a Dexterity (Stealth) check or an initiative roll, you can expend one superiority die and add the die to the roll, provided you aren't incapacitated.
+When you make a Dexterity (Stealth) check or an initiative roll, you can expend one superiority die and add the die to the roll, provided you aren't [[incapacitated]].

 ## Bait and Switch

-When you're within 5 feet of a creature on your turn, you can expend one superiority die and switch places with that creature, provided you spend at least 5 feet of movement and the creature is willing and isn't incapacitated.
+When you're within 5 feet of a creature on your turn, you can expend one superiority die and switch places with that creature, provided you spend at least 5 feet of movement and the creature is willing and isn't [[incapacitated]].
 This movement doesn't provoke opportunity attacks.

 Roll the superiority die.
 Until the start of your next turn, you or the other creature (your choice) gains a bonus to AC equal to the number rolled.